 5. Create your cryptocurrency

 There are several ways to create a cryptocurrency.
-You can either build it on top of an existing blockchain, or customize your own blockchain, or start it from scratch.
+You can either build it on top of an existing blockchain, customize your own blockchain, or start it from scratch.

 Create a cryptocurrency on top of an existing protocol

-Even more, you can search the internet and find step by step tutorials on how to build tokens on top of these blockchains, and how to deploy them to the main net.
+Even more, you can search the internet and find step-by-step tutorials on how to build tokens on top of these blockchains and how to deploy them to the main net.

-The greatest advantage of building a cryptocurrency on top of an existing protocol is that you can piggyback an existing network (like Ethereum) and rely on it to update, manage, and improve the technical side of the cryptocurrency.
+The greatest advantage of building a cryptocurrency on top of an existing protocol is that you can piggyback on an existing network (like Ethereum) and rely on it to update, manage, and improve the technical side of the cryptocurrency.

 However, that comes with a major downside.